VelizarZ/dual_boot_instruction/README.md

 ---
 By following this guide, you can successfully dual boot a Linux distribution alongside Windows, ensuring you have access to both operating systems on your PC.

+## Nvidia drivers for Unix/Linux
+- Remove secure boot from your BIOS otherwise the Nvidia driver can't be seen in your distro